 5.5 CAPITAL EXPENDITURE OVER THE MEDIUM-TERM

-The funding of the capital expenditure will be sourced from conditional grants allocations, external loans (borrowings) and internal reserves.
-No new external loans (borrowings) will be sourced during the medium-term.
-The borrowings funding source in 2014/2015 will be a portion of the external loan of R160 million taken in October 2013.
+The funding of the capital expenditure will be sourced from conditional grants allocations and internal funding.
+No new external loans (borrowings) will be sourced during the medium-term period.

 5.6 PROVISION OF FREE BASIC SERVICES